Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-See Theorem~\ref{ThmAppWavePoly} for the full result, in particular for statements regarding stability and higher regularity.
-Theorem~\ref{ThmIntroBaby} follows from Theorem~\ref{ThmIntroFull} below which is in a more general geometric setting and allows for a vastly larger class of nonlinearities.
-Even more generally, one can consider equations on natural vector bundles; see the discussion later in the introduction.
-In a different direction, we can also solve \emph{backward} problems in spaces with high decay at $\tau=0$, see Theorem~\ref{ThmAppWaveBack}, where we can in fact replace $\Box_{g(u)}$ by $\Box_{g(u)}+L$ for first order operators $L$.
+Theorem~\ref{ThmIntroBaby} follows from Theorem~\ref{ThmIntroFull} below which is in a much more general geometric setting and also allows for a larger class of nonlinearities.
+See Theorem~\ref{ThmAppWavePoly} for the full statement of Theorem~\ref{ThmIntroBaby} in the more general setting, in particular for statements regarding stability and higher regularity, and the subsequent Remark~\ref{RmkPreciseExpansion} for more precise asymptotics.
+One can also consider equations on natural vector bundles; see the discussion later in the introduction.
+In a different direction, we can also solve \emph{backward} problems in spaces with fast exponential decay as $t_*\to\infty$, see Theorem~\ref{ThmAppWaveBack}, where we can in fact replace $\Box_{g(u)}$ by $\Box_{g(u)}+L$ for any first order operator $L$.